Messy Mother’s Day Part 1

 Until, one day, they’re not.

-Here is the cruelty of this particular grief: it has no sanctioned form.
+Here is the cruelty of this particular grief: their sorrow has no sanctioned form or forum.
 This family feels as though they cannot lament their loss, as it were, “out loud.”

-A younger brother has lost his closest companion: no more rough housing and running when walking would get you there but without the exquisite excitement of being chased.
+A younger brother lost his closest companion.
+No more rough housing and running when, yeah walking would get you there.
+But without the exquisite breathless excitement of the chase where’s the fun?!

 The same God who spoke to a trembling Israel speaks to fainting hearts today including yours: Do not fear.
 I am with you.
 I will hold you up.

 Not a platitude.
 A promise.
-God’s promises are rock solid, safe ground.
+God’s promises are rock solid, safe ground through the gut punches of unwanted endings.

 If you or someone you know is navigating the hidden grief of adoption loss, you are not alone — and your pain is not invisible to God.